-7.2 Rivel is a specialized survey research and consulting firm working in the investment community and among corporate executives.
-Because we work in a small subset of the B2B universe, conduct longitudinal research, and tend to contact people multiple times throughout their professional career, we prefer to retain your information until it needs to be updated or deleted.
+7.2 Rivel is a specialized survey research and consulting firm working primarily in the investment community and among corporate executives.
+Because we work in small subsets of the survey research universe, conduct longitudinal research, and tend to contact people multiple times throughout their professional career, we prefer to retain your information until it needs to be updated or deleted.
 That enables us to tailor our outreach to the types of studies or marketing communications you prefer, provide you with the services that you have requested, to not overburden you with survey invitations, and to respect your “Do Not Contact/Unsubscribe” requests.
 We also may need to keep your information to exercise our legal rights.
 Oftentimes, our clients will provide us with samples to use for survey research that include people we already know or are currently interviewing, or whom we have previously marked as “Do Not Contact.”
 When possible, we attempt to honor Do Not Contact requests even when a person changes their firm (although a change of firm/email can make tracking these preferences difficult).

 However, we do manage a data retention policy and seek to find ways to reduce the amount of information we hold about you and the length of time that we need to keep it.
 For example:

 7.2.1 we remove data from certain systems after study completion to minimize the possibility of data breaches;